 Continuing north past Tantalus Lookout and Cheakamus Canyon, the globally-renowned chalet-style ski town of Whistler welcomes millions of visitors every year.
 With glaciated mountains at either side, it’s not hard to see why Whistler has been called the Valley of Dreams.
 The alpine home of countless bird species, including some higher-altitude specialties like Canada Jay, Clark’s Nutcracker, and Ruffed & Sooty Grouse.
 Golden-eared visitors might also listen for the high pitched call of the local hoary marmot that gives Whistler its namesake.

-- 6 Hooded Merganser (Lophodytes cucullatus)
+- 3 Hooded Merganser (Lophodytes cucullatus)

-- 9 Chestnut-backed Chickadee (Poecile rufescens)
+- 7 Chestnut-backed Chickadee (Poecile rufescens)

-- 10 Red-breasted Merganser (Mergus serrator)
+- 9 Common Merganser (Mergus merganser)

 Data provided by eBird